hyperledger/iroha-2-docs/src/guide/javascript.md

 const client = new Client({ torii, signer })
 ```

 `Client` provides useful utilities for transactions and queries.
-Other
+You can
-things could be done without it directly via `Torii`.
+also use `Torii` to communicate with the endpoints directly.
 Both `Signer` and
 `Torii` are accessible with `client.torii` and `client.signer`.

 ## 3. Registering a Domain